 Let them know that you don't support the exclusion of individuals based on their religion and nationality.
 Use the consolidated list to contact them on this, or any other incarnation of this same order.Contact Them Now

 It can be found here at the Government Publishing Office.

 A ruling on Feb 3, 2017 from Seattle, Washington by Judge James Robart, led by lawwsuits from Minnesota and Washington, has temporarily blocked many aspects of the order nationwide including the ban on all seven countries and the unsuspension of the Refugee Admissions program.
 The cap on refugees still exists.
 More court battles are planned and expected from both sides and more states like Hawaii are also bringing suit against the travel ban.

 The 9th Circuit panel has unanimously ruled (as of 2/9/2017) that the travel ban will not be re-instated while courts consider its lawfulness.

-On March 6th, 2017 a new Executive Order was signed by the White House which looks to implement a new travel ban.
-More information will be provided below.
+On March 6th, 2017 a new Executive Order was signed by the White House which looks to implement a new version of this travel ban.

 There are two main pieces:

 1. It bans travelers from seven Muslim-majority countries from coming into the United States, including Iraq, Iran, Syria, Sudan, Somalia, Yemen, and Libya.
 The ban is for 90 days, will be re-evaluated, and could continue past the 90 days permanently, with more countries being added.
 For Syria the ban is indefinite until further notice.

 2. Suspends the U.S. Refugee Admissions Program for 120 days and limits new refugees to 50,000 once the refugee program is unsuspended.